in all (by me) known irc-clients i can use /exec to make an output to the channel, like:

 with /exec without -o it will only be shown myself, with -o it will be public

-#2 Updated by Sputnick almost 8 years ago
+#2 Updated by Sputnick about 8 years ago

 - Status changed from New to Confirmed